 Baseline

-Brand is not just aesthetics.
-It is the coherence between what an organization is, how it behaves, and how it is expressed.
+Brand is the coherence between what an organization is, how it behaves, and how it is expressed.

 Context